una/personal-goals/happy-moments/2016_happy-moments.md

 11/20/2016
 ---
 Driving today was so nice.
 It was super windy outside but beautiful and all the leaves were red and orange and yellow and blowing around.
 I blasted some music in the car and enjoyed the sunshine and Autumn.

+11/21/2016
+---
+I got a package from Sephora today!
+(It's so nice to have an address again so I can order things!).
+I got a bunch of samples that I went through with my Grandma and also this new curly hair kit, so I'm excited to try that out.

+11/22/2016
+---
+I went back to the gym today for my last trainer appointment with Louis.
+He kicked my ass.
+It was such an intense and fun session--pulling sleds and working the battle ropes and using kettle bells and the box.
+But oh my gosh am I exhausted.

+11/23/2016
+---
+My workplace is the literal cutest!
+Ahh!
+They sent pies for Thanksgiving to all of the remote employees :) How adorable is that?
+Thank you, DigitalOcean!

+11/24/2016
+---
+Happy Thanksgiving :) Thismorning, I ran a 5-mile Turkey Trot with my dad and brother, and then watched the Macy's Thanksgiving Day parade with the rest of my family when I got home (and the National Dog Show!).
+Later, as we always do, we went over to my Aunts house for Thanksgiving dinner.
+I got to eat my literal favorite food of the year: candied yams (yummmm!!!).
+After dinner, I played a bunch of Mario Party 1 and 2 mini games with my younger cousin and he showed me a server he built.
+So proud of him :)

+11/25/2016
+---
+Today I went Black Friday shopping with my parents.
+The mall we went to was such a mess, but I got this pretty rad leather jacket that I love and can't wait to wear in New York :).
+I also got dinner with Erin later and we caught up about life at this new restuarant/bar in a recently-developed section of my hometown.
+It got built up so fast!

+11/26/2016
+---
+I met up with Liza today to get our toes/nails done (I got my toes done in Baltimore before heading to NYC tomorrow!!).
+Matt was hanging out around there and even brought us coffee :P so sweet of him.
+It was nice to relax and catch up and have nicely painted toenails again :P